vishaltelangre/nerdcalci/README.md

     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/com.vishaltelangre.nerdcalci/)

-### From GitHub
+### From GitHub Releases

-1. Download the latest release from the [Releases](https://github.com/vishaltelangre/nerdcalci/releases) page
+1. Go to the [Releases](https://github.com/vishaltelangre/nerdcalci/releases/latest) page
-2. Install the APK file
+2. Download the latest APK file
+3. Transfer to your Android device
+4. Enable "Install from Unknown Sources" if prompted
-3. Open the app and start using it
+5. Open the APK and install
+6. Start calculating!

 ### From Source
 1. Clone the repository: